emoon/minifb/README.md

 cmake --build build
 ```

+> *Note*: On Windows, you will need a build tool other than Visual Studio.
+[Ninja](https://ninja-build.org/) is the best and easiest option.
+Simply download it, put the `ninja.exe` executable somewhere, and make it available on the command line via your `PATH` environment variable.
+Then invoke the first command above with the addition of `-G Ninja` at the end.

 Then open the file `build/index.html` in your browser to view the example index.

 ### Integrating a MiniFB app in a website